m417z/ntdoc/descriptions/ntcreateiocompletion.md

 ### NumberOfConcurrentThreads

 Number of threads accessing File Object associated with IO Completion.
-If Zero, system reserves memory for number of threads equal to current nymber of processes.
+If Zero, system reserves memory for number of threads equal to current number of processes.

 # Documented by